 Punitive Damage Amounts in other Metal on Metal Trials

-Maglio Christopher & Toale, P.A. is a national medical product liability law firm with offices in Washington, DC, Sarasota, FL, and Seattle, WA.
-Maglio Christopher & Toale, P.A. filed the first metal on metal hip replacement lawsuit in the United States in 2008.
-Our team of experienced attorneys has been continuously litigating metal on metal hip replacement cases ever since.
-Maglio Christopher & Toale, P.A. represents patients across the country with Biomet M2a-38 and M2a-Magnum hip replacements who are now suffering from the effects of metal poisoning.
+Mctlaw is a national medical product liability law firm with offices in Washington, DC, Sarasota, FL, and Seattle, WA.
+Mctlaw filed the first metal-on-metal hip replacement lawsuit in the United States in 2008.
+Our team of experienced attorneys has been continuously litigating metal-on-metal hip replacement cases ever since.
+Mctlaw represents patients across the country with Biomet M2a-38 and M2a-Magnum hip replacements who are now suffering from the effects of metal poisoning.